aziele/statistical-distance/README.md

 # statistical-distances
-A python module with distance measures between two probability density functions.
-The measures can be applied to compare points in vector spaces (vectors of the same size).
+A python module with functions to calculate distance/disimilarity measures between two probability density functions.
+The module can be used to compare points in vector spaces (vectors of the same size).

 ## Requirements
 * [Python](https://www.python.org) >= 3.6
 * [numpy](http://www.numpy.org) >= 1.16.4
     > Use pip to install: `python3 -m pip install numpy`

 ## Usage